TalasaDev/news-homepage-frontendmentor/README.md

 In this challenge I learned how to:

-- use <picture> and srcset="" attribute to use different versions of an image for different display/device scenarios.
+- use picture and srcset attribute to use different versions of an image for different display/device scenarios.

 - create a webpage layout using using the 12 columns layout.